 What’s a POS terminal?

-In short words, POS terminals are any device that has a screen for a store owner to interact with POS software.
+In short, POS terminals are any device with a screen for a store owner to interact with POS software.
 They vary from tablets, mobile phones, laptops, PCs, and even self-service kiosks.

 Unlike cash registers with limited functions like calculating the total and storing cash, POS terminals are far more complex with the ability to keep track of inventory and customers.
 Also, they help shopkeepers speed up the checkout process.
-Some POS terminals have extensive screen displays that let in-store shoppers keep a close eye on their carts and invoices.
+Some POS terminals have extensive screen displays that let in-store shoppers closely monitor their carts and invoices.

 How does a POS terminal function?

 A typical POS terminal will integrate with credit card swipers to process electronic payments, a cash drawer to secure cash, and a receipt printer.
 For several retail businesses, owners also connect POS with a barcode scanner to more easily look up products and fasten checkouts.

 ConnectPOS, a POS system trusted by thousands of retailers worldwide, can integrate and operate smoothly with several POS hardware providers.

 Depending upon specific needs, a store can set up a wide range of POS terminals.
 When a product is assigned to a barcode, all you need to do is to scan the barcode, then, product-related information will show up.
 If you do not acquire a barcode scanner, just type the product name, and well-fitted items will appear on the touchscreen.

 As customers check out, POS terminals will allow you to add products to cart, choose payment methods, click OK and print the receipt.

 When sales occur, employees’ information on who rings up the sales will also be recorded.
 Besides, you can check the number of products sold and inventory right on the POS terminal.